JaySpencerAnderson/PerfectMondrian/README.md

 0) Since there are 4 rectangles in the schematic, the width and height of the square is set to 4! or 24.
 Since there are 4 rectangles in the square, the area of each rectangle is (24x24)/4 = 144.
-We'll see this works out well.
+This works out well.
 1) Rectangle 1 is the width of the square or 24.
 The height is 144/24 or 6.
 2) Rectangle 2 is the height of the square minus 6 or 18.
 The width is 144/18 or 8.